« Soup Nazi Revisited | HomePage | Hillary's 'Dark Side' »

 The guest of honor at the typical Chinese dinner is offered opportunity to eat the fish's cheeks.

-Dinner with my Chinese wife LiLi and her family in Dalian, northern China, just across the Yalu River from N. Korea .
+Dinner with my Chinese wife and her family in Dalian, northern China, just across the Yalu River from N. Korea.

 A typically crowded, noisy, smoky Chinese restaurant -- families having dinner, business/communist party officials soaking up free food and drink.

-About 20 of our extended family members sit around a large dinner table.. rotating food platter in the middle -- stacked with perhaps 30 different food dishes.
+About 20 family members and their friends, sitting around a table -- rotating food platter in the middle and stacked with perhaps 30 different food dishes.

-Suddenly, LiLi’s uncle, face aglow and eyes watering from the toasts, a poo-ba in the Dalian Communist Party and host for the evening, yells at the waiter in Chinese about the quality of the fish head soup.
+Suddenly, my wife's uncle, face aglow and eyes watering from the toasts, a poo-ba in the Dalian Communist Party and host for the evening, yells at the waiter in Chinese about the quality of the fish head soup.

 The waiter slinks off.
 Replaced by the Restaurant Manager dragging behind him a cook clad in a filthy uniform.